codedread/bitjs/README.md

 ### bitjs.image

 This package includes code for dealing with binary images.
-It includes general event-based parsers for images (GIF, JPEG, PNG).
-It also includes a module for converting WebP images into alternative raster graphics formats (PNG/JPG).
-This latter module is deprecated, now that WebP images are well-supported in all browsers.
+It includes low-level, event-based parsers for GIF, JPEG, and PNG images.
+It also includes a module for converting WebP images into alternative raster graphics formats (PNG/JPG), though this latter module is deprecated, now that WebP images are well-supported in all browsers.

 #### GIF Parser
 ```javascript